gato365/gato365-regex/README.md

 -----------
 ## Introductory Paragraph

-Are you interested getting your hands dirty with regular expressions?
+Are you interested in getting your hands dirty with regular expressions?
 Do you want to learn how to match emails?
 If so, this post is for you.
 This post provides a solution to creating a regular expression to match emails, which consists of three parts.
-The first part explains that the user name, the '@' symbol, the company name, the '.' symbol, and a uniform resource locator can all contain letters, numbers, periods, underscores, and dashes.
-The second part explains the use of escape key for the period, and that the '@' symbol does not need it.
-The third part provides the final code, which includes the use of the forward slash, parentheses, plus sign, and "gi" at the end of the expression.
+The first part explains that the username, the '@' symbol, the company name, the '.' symbol, and a uniform resource locator can all contain letters, numbers, periods, underscores, and dashes.
+The second part explains the use of the escape key for the period and that the '@' symbol does not need it.
+The third part provides the final code, which includes using the forward slash, parentheses, plus sign, and "gi" at the end of the expression.

 ## Summary
 This post provides a solution to creating a regular expression to match emails, which consists of three parts.
-The first part explains that the user name, the '@' symbol, the company name, the '.' symbol, and a uniform resource locator can all contain letters, numbers, periods, underscores, and dashes.
-The second part explains the use of escape key for the period, and that the '@' symbol does not need it.
-The third part provides the final code, which includes the use of the forward slash, parentheses, plus sign, and "gi" at the end of the expression.
+The first part explains that the user name, the '@' symbol, the company name, the '.' symbol and a uniform resource locator can all contain letters, numbers, periods, underscores, and dashes.
+The second part explains the use of the escape key for the period and that the '@' symbol does not need it.
+The third part provides the final code, which includes using the forward slash, parentheses, plus sign, and "gi" at the end of the expression.

 -----------

 ## You say you want emails huh
-You want get emails from a potential clients website.
-You need to address of the following questions:
+You want to get emails from a potential client’s website.
+It would be best if you addressed of the following questions:

-1. What is the format of website?
+1. What is the format of the website?
-2. What is general format of a email?
+2. What is the general format of an email?
-3. How many peoples' email are you trying to extract?
+3. How many people’s emails are you trying to extract?
-4. What other types of information are you looking for? (i.e. name, position, phone number)
+4. What other types of information are you looking for? (i.e., name, position, phone number)

-This post will primarily for focus on question 2., however, when using regex (regular expression) you might as well know these other parameters so that you are not redoing work.
+This post will primarily focus on question 2., however, when using regex (regular expression), you might as well know these other parameters so that you are not redoing work.